Food Analysis

 Competence centre for pesticide analysis

 The term pesticide is used as a general designation for plant protection, pest control and preservative products.
-These products are used in plant production, in food processing facilities as well as during the storage of foods or raw materials of vegetable origin.
+These products are used in plant production, in food processing facilities as well as during the storage of food or raw materials of vegetable origin.
 Plant protection products and their metabolites can get into the human body via the food chain or the water cycle.
-We test foods with all the established procedures for pesticide load and are continually involved in the development of new testing procedures.
+We test food with all the established procedures for pesticide load and are continually involved in the development of new testing procedures.

 Get in touch with us!
 We are looking forward to your inquiry!